AviationSFO/ExportXP/README.md

 rudder 2 position (degrees),
 aileron 1 position (degrees),
 aileron 2 position (degrees),
+parkbrake position (percent),
 ```
+* Extra notes
-~Extra note: If alternate dataref source is on, then mechanichal data will all be percents instead of degrees.~ (Currently disabled)
+  * If alternate dataref source is on, then mechanichal data will all be percents instead of degrees.
+  * To enable alternate datarefs, you need to reload all scripts after toggling the setting.

 # Installation